Workiva/over_react/doc/wrapping_js_components.md

 @JS('ArbitraryComponent')
 ```

-then Dart will expect to find the property `ArbitraryComponent` on the `Window`.
+then Dart will expect to find the property `ArbitraryComponent` on the `window`.
 However, we **strongly** recommend ensuring that your bundle is namespaced and all exports are nested inside that namespace.
 This is important to ensure that there are not naming collisions due to two components with the same name being attached to the `Window`.
 Consequently, if the package is named `MagicalJsPackage`, your annotation would probably look like:

 ```dart
 @JS('MagicalJsPackage.ArbitraryComponent')